induktio/thinker/Details.md

 Bugfix patches included
 =======================
+Thinker includes the binary patches from both [Scient's patch v2.0 and v2.1](http://alphacentauri2.info/index.php?action=downloads;sa=view;down=365).
+The differences between these versions include only changes to the txt files to prevent the game from crashing when opening certain datalinks entries.
-The following fixes from Scient's unofficial patch v2.0 are included in `terranx_mod.exe`.
+Installing the modded txt files is purely optional, and Thinker does not include those files by default.
+The following fixes from Scient's binary patch are included in `terranx_mod.exe`.

 1. [BUG] If a faction's cumulative PROBE value is greater than 3 (SE morale, covert ops center) it is possible to "mind control" their bases when they should be immune.
 If the University uses SE Knowledge putting PROBE value down to -4, it would act as if it were 0 erroneously increasing "mind control" costs.
 After patch, PROBE values greater than 3 will always be immune to regular probes and values less than -2 will be treated as if they were -2.
 2. [CRASH] It is possible usually on larger maps that scrambling air interceptors would cause the game to crash.
 Even when the game didn't crash incorrect altitude values were being used in checks.
 Both of these have been fixed.